Juvenile Defense

 • Sentencing and ongoing monitoring

-There are substantial collateral and long-term consequences in juvenile delinquency cases that only an experienced juvenile advocate can foresee.
+There are substantial collateral and long-term consequences in juvenile delinquency court cases that only an experienced juvenile advocate can foresee.
 In other words, you need an attorney who can tell your child’s unique story.
 An attorney who has an eye not only on your child’s present situation, but also on your child’s future.
 In juvenile delinquency court, that’s the only way to get the best possible result.

 Juvenile criminal defense differs from adult criminal defense in significant ways.
 A skilled adult criminal defense attorney may not be skilled in juvenile court.
 It is imperative that your child is represented by an attorney who is not only skilled in both criminal law and juvenile delinquency law, but also knows how to effectively advocate for your child.

-Expertise in Juvenile Defense and Recent Results
+Expertise in Juvenile Defense

 More About Juvenile Delinquency in California